ponylang/readme-version-updater-action/README.md

 On release of said library, the version in the corral add string will be updated by this action to whatever the new version is.
 Note that because this action is a GitHub action, corral add instruction updating only works for add instructions that are referencing a git repo.

+A project's README is assumed to be named either `README.md` or `README.rst`.
+The first one found will be used.
+The action will fail if no README file is found.

 ## Example workflow

 The readme-version-updater-action should be set up as an "artefact building step" in the release-bot-action's [release.yml](https://github.com/ponylang/release-bot-action#trigger-release-announcement).